matstep0/RL4PQC/BLOG/FIQCI-RL4PQC.md

 This paradigm has been successfully applied to complex tasks, such as mastering Atari games from raw pixels — where agents trained purely via RL achieved human-level performance. [^atari]

-In our case, we use RL to **automate the discovery of quantum circuits ansatz**, treating each gate placement as a decision made by the agent.
+In our case, we use RL to **automate the discovery of quantum circuit ansatz**, treating each gate placement as a decision made by the agent.

-In this framework, building PQCs becomes a **sequential decision problem**, with neural network acting as the agent exploring certain (partially observable) Markov Decision Process (MDP).
+In this framework, building PQCs becomes a **sequential decision problem**, with a neural network acting as the agent exploring certain (partially observable) Markov Decision Process (MDP).
 It shall be noted that *choosing random action* is a strategy, which can produce some good solutions.
-With RL we aim to explore space in better way; to produce good solutions most of the time or find better one hardly achievable for random search.
+With RL we aim to explore space more efficiently; to produce good solutions most of the time or find better one hardly achievable for random search.
 The latter is achieved in similar work that appeared recently[^rl-architecture-search].

 ### RL Theory: Value Functions and the Bellman Equation